Medical expert of the article

 Differential diagnosis

-In general, sialadenitis should be distinguished from salivary stone disease, salivary gland cysts, tumor processes.
-Diagnosis is performed based on clinical symptoms, sialometry data, cytological examination of salivary secretions, radiography and sialography, puncture and excisional biopsy.
+In general, sialadenitis should be distinguished from salivary stone disease, salivary gland cysts, and tumor processes.
+Diagnosis is based on clinical symptoms, sialometry data, cytological examination of salivary secretions, radiography and sialography, puncture and excisional biopsy.

 It is important for patients to understand that sialadenitis or sialoadenitis are two equivalent concepts that are completely interchangeable.